flanksource/docs/canary-checker/docs/concepts/secret-management.md

 ```

 :::note
-For service account token issuing the canary-checker service account `canary-checker-sa` will need to be granted permissions to issue tokens using:
+For service account token issuing the canary-checker service account `canary-checker-sa` needs to be granted permissions to issue tokens using:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1